Content-Writing for Dummies

 The same applies to adding sections to an already existing site: make sections because you have an idea for a good section, not because you feel guilty for not updating, look at Serebii.net and decide to make a carbon copy of the first page there you haven't already copied.

 The second rule is that this idea you have needs to be something that actually warrants a webpage to itself.
 With all the zillions of pages out there on the Internet already, you don't get to have a good website unless you have something on it that really draws people in.
 Most importantly in this regard, if everything you want to put on your site is already on some other site, people have no reason to go to your site; they'll just go to the one that had it all first.

 Do not make a website, or add a section to your website, if your idea is...

 - "Something like section X on site A."

 - No. If it is already on site A, people will go to site A for it.
 Making a section for your site that is just a carbon copy of something that already exists on another website, especially if that website is bigger and better known than yours, is nothing but a monumental waste of your time.
 Note that this includes (especially includes) making a Pokédex with information that you painstakingly copied down from Serebii's Pokédex.
 By definition, this information is already in Serebii's Pokédex, so why would people ever decide to use your Pokédex rather than Serebii's, especially when yours probably only has the first few Pokémon in it yet?
-(Of course, you should all be going to veekun instead of Serebii, especially since if you really want to make a Pokédex he has his database up for download for free, but for some reason the one that gets copied is usually Serebii.)

 - "This section that every Pokémon website should have."